keelancook/keelancook.github.io/_posts/2025-09-11-next-gen-goes-to-church.md

 ## Is this an opportunity for ministry?
 So, what do we make of this?
 In their report, Barna is rather optimistic about the ministry potential presented by this trend.
 Of course, Barna published the data.
 David Kinnaman, Barna's CEO claimed, “The significant drop-off among older generations shows that the fabric of congregational life is changing.
 It’s more frayed and less gray than it was a decade ago.
 The influx of new generations represents a massive opportunity for congregational leaders, but this renewed interest must be stewarded well.”[^2]

 Furthermore, they claim capitalizing on this next generation interest and participation means embracing a lot of their preferences to do so.
-Barna suggests we acqueisce, at some level, to the present rate of attendance and claims church leaders need to assume "regular attendars" who are not all that regular and adjust to meet them in digital spaces.
+Barna suggests we acqueisce, at some level, to the present rate of attendance and claims church leaders need to assume "regular attenders" who are not all that regular and adjust to meet them in digital spaces.
 They suggest employing church apps, chat opportunities, and likely livestream services to accommodate this and stay connected when they are away from the corporate gathering.

 Personally, I'm ambivalent to that initial suggestion.
-It is certainly true that we lead the church that *is* not the one that *ought to be*.
-If we are going to engage these new attenders, it will requires us to initially meet them where they are in some sense.
+It is certainly true that we lead the church that *is*, not the one that *ought to be*.
+If we are going to engage these new attenders, it will require us to initially meet them where they are in some sense.
 However, I am committed to the idea that we must call them to more if the Scriptures do so.
 I'm not so quick to overlook the command of Scripture that we do not foresake the gathering for the assembly.

 [![Evangelism in a Skeptical World](images/promo/chan-skeptical.png)](https://amzn.to/4fXzP8A){:target="_blank"}

 Meet them where we can?
 Sure.
-But call them to a fuller understanding of loyalty and commitment to the family of God through even more regular participation in the coporate gathering of the saints.
+But call them to a fuller understanding of loyalty and commitment to the family of God through even more regular participation in the corporate gathering of the saints?
 I believe so.

 If you want to hear more about this, Scott Hildreth and I recently discussed these findings on an episode of *The Sent Life*, our podcast through the Center for Great Commission Studies.
 Here's the episode: [Why the Next Generation Is Returning to Church](https://www.thecgcs.org/resources/podcast/why-the-next-generation-is-returning-to-church/).